digimat/digimat-bac0/README.rst

 Congratulations !
 You just have launched a BACnet/IP node binded to your LAN card (ip 192.168.0.84, netmask 255.255.255.0).
 This short `Youtube Screencast <https://youtu.be/YUUXk398lh8>`_ shows a small interactive usage of this module.You have to provide the ip ("ip/networkSize") that will be used to send/receive every BACnet UDP messages.
-Under Linux/MacOS hots, this can be done automagically if you have installed the `netifaces <https://pypi.org/project/netifaces/>`_ module (install it with *pip install -U netifaces*).
-If so, you can ommit the *network* parameter (we will try to guess the ip address of you network card)
+Under Linux/MacOS hosts, this can be done automagically if you have installed the `netifaces <https://pypi.org/project/netifaces/>`_ module (install it with *pip install -U netifaces*).
+If so, you can ommit the *network* parameter (the module will try to guess the ip address of your network card)

 .. code-block:: python